 Challenge number Detail of challenge 1 Pupils presenting with limited understanding, use and application of English upon entry (to EYFS or to Mid-Phase admissions across the school).
 Additionally, pupils displaying limited range in vocabulary and lacking confidence and fluency communicating orally.
-All having a deleterious impact on pupils' Communication and Language, Reading and Comprehension-further impacting all areas of learning including problem solving and reasoning in Maths and Science.
-2 Many parents limited in their skills, knowledge and understanding of core curriculum content and lacking the quality time to support their children's learning, due to working multiple jobs over unsociable hours particularly across the upper school.
+All having a deleterious impact on pupils' Communication and Language, Reading, writing and Comprehension-further impacting all areas of learning including problem solving and reasoning in Mathematics and Science.
+2 Many parents are limited in their skills, knowledge and understanding of core curriculum content and lacking the quality time to support their children's learning, due to working multiple jobs over unsociable hours particularly across the upper school Years 3-6.
 3 Lack of quality and diverse physical, social and emotional activities and support and a lack of enrichment and exposure to life experiences beyond their locality.
-4 Severe social housing issues: including overcrowding, poor living conditions, risk of evictions, temporary tenancy arrangements, which have been further impacted on through the pandemic 5 High proportion of PPG pupils presenting with poor health concerns e.g. asthma, skin complaints, are mal or under-nourished, being over or under- weight.
+Limited worldview.
+4 Severe social housing issues: including overcrowding, poor living conditions, risk of evictions, temporary tenancy arrangements, which have been further impacted on through the recent pandemic 2020-21 and now compounded by the economic crisis in 2023-24 5 High proportion of PPG pupils presenting with poor health concerns e.g. asthma, skin complaints; some who are also mal or under-nourished and are over or under-weight.